ebwb/dog-book/ch2/lists/README.md

 ### remove
 I'd expect to give an index that would be removed.

+### get
+Get, given a numberic index, should retrieve the item at the index

+Given a number that is out of bounds, I would expect some sort of panic.
+That may change.

+### sizeOf
+Parameterless; should return the size of the list.

 ### split
 I'd expect to split at an index and end up with a tuple of references to two new lists.